 The Federation of Analytical Chemistry and Spectroscopy Societies (FACSS) and the SciX Conference organizers are dedicated to providing a professional, pleasant and harassment-free conference experience for everyone, regardless of gender, gender identity, gender expression, sexual orientation, disability, physical appearance, race, ethnicity, nationality, age, religion or any other basis prohibited by law.
 We do not tolerate unprofessional behavior or harassment of conference participants in any form.
 Language or behavior that is offensive or unwelcoming to others is not appropriate at any FACSS-sponsored event.
-Disruptive or unprofessional behavior, including talking, use of cell phones, and unsanctioned photography/video is not permitted in any sessions.
-Conference participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.
+Disruptive or unprofessional behavior, including talking, use of cell phones, and unsanctioned photography/video/screen recording or any other form of digital capture is not permitted in any sessions or anywhere in a virtual conference interface.
+Conference participants violating these rules may be sanctioned and/or expelled from the conference without a refund at the discretion of the conference organizers.

 While in oral or poster sessions and award ceremonies:

 Exhibitors, sponsor or vendor booths, or similar activities are also held to the community standards described in this Code of Conduct.
 In particular, exhibitors should not use sexualized images, activities, or other material.

 Participants must follow this Code of Conduct at all physical and virtual conference venues and conference-related social activities.